ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2014-07-30-saturate-the-voids.md

 Five years ago, I turned 30 and felt like trying some different things.
 Booking shows was starting to feel tiring, less fun.
 Didn’t I get into music because it was giving me energy?
 Am I doing this out of joy or habit?

 Around this time, I starting  programming computers and it was fun and creative, just like music.
 It was different (from music) in that I got a strong response right away.
 Whoah, the world needs programmers!
 Interesting.
-In a relatively short period of time, I’ve found great jobs and met lots of new, interesting people.
+In a relatively short period of time, I’ve found great jobs and met lots of interesting people.

 This got me asking some questions.
 What gets a response?
 What’s needed?
 Where is the overlap between fun, fulfilling work and opportunity?